 In India, Arunachal Pradesh has emerged as the leading kiwi-producing state, contributing more than 56.5% of the country’s total production (Singh et al., 2012).
-Given its favorable agro-climatic conditions, Arunachal Pradesh presents immense potential for kiwi cultivation as a sustainable cash crop for local farmers (Pandey and Tripathi, 2000).
+Given its favorableagro-climatic conditions, Arunachal Pradesh presents immense potential for kiwi cultivation as a sustainable cash crop for local farmers (Pandey and Tripathi, 2000).
 The introduction of kiwifruit in Arunachal Pradesh has been relatively recent but has gained tremendous popularity among both growers and consumers.
 The state’s unique climatic conditions, characterized by cool temperatures and high humidity, provide an ideal environment for kiwi cultivation (Singh et al., 2012).
 The primary kiwi-producing districts include West Kameng, Lower Subansiri, Tawang, and Lohit, where both small-scale and commercial orchards have been established.

 The suitability of Arunachal Pradesh for kiwi cultivation is further supported by its altitude range (900–2500 m above sea level), which meets the chilling requirement essential for proper bud break and fruit development (Verma et al., 2024).
 However, despite its potential, limited research has been conducted on the comparative performance of different kiwi cultivars in the region.
 Identifying high-yielding and high-quality cultivars is crucial for optimizing production and ensuring long-term economic viability.
 While previous studies have evaluated kiwifruit cultivation in various regions, there remains a lack of region-specific research on cultivar performance in Arunachal Pradesh.
 Factors such as flowering duration, fruit set percentage, days to harvest, yield per plant, and biochemical properties vary significantly across cultivars and climatic conditions (Sharma et al., 2015).
 Therefore, this study aimed to bridge this knowledge gap by assessing the growth, phenological traits, yield, and physicochemical characteristics of five kiwi cultivars – ‘Hayward,’ ‘Allison,’ ‘Monty,’ ‘Bruno,’ and ‘Yellow Fleshed’—in the West Kameng district.